freeCodeCamp/i18n-curriculum/curriculum/challenges/german/01-responsive-web-design/css-grid/use-css-grid-units-to-change-the-size-of-columns-and-rows.md

 # --description--

-Du kannst absolute und relative Einheiten wie `px` und `em` in CSS Grid verwenden, um die Größe von Zeilen und Spalten zu definieren.
-Du kannst auch diese verwenden:
+You can use absolute and relative units like `px` and `em` in CSS Grid to define the size of rows and columns.
+You can use these as well:

 `fr`: setzt die Spalte oder Zeile auf einen Bruchteil des verfügbaren Platzes,

 `auto`: setzt die Spalte oder Zeile automatisch auf die Breite oder Höhe ihres Inhalts,

-`%`: Passt die Spalte oder Zeile an die prozentuale Breite ihres Containers an.
+`%`: adjusts the column or row to the percent width of its container.

 Hier ist der Code, der die Ausgabe in der Vorschau generiert: